 Explore short- and long-term trends for those water quality parameters that are most useful in evaluating the extent of nutrient pollution.

-Clicking on an icon will open a popup with a trend graph.
-Click on the "View full details" link in the popup to see a full page of information about the station, data, and trend, and to download a printer-friendly version.
+Clicking on an icon opens a popup with a trend graph.
+From there, you can click "View full details" to access a dedicated page with comprehensive information about the location, including all contributing monitoring stations, data, and trend analysis.
+A printer-friendly version is also available for download.

 The Coastal Charlotte Harbor Monitoring Network (CCHMN) is a regional partnership of agencies (managed under the CHNEP) initiated in 2001 that collects monthly water quality data using a consistent, technically sound sampling design.
 Long-term random sampling of water quality conditions throughout waterbodies allows scientific assessment of water quality trends.
 CCHMN field and laboratory partners collect and analyze water samples from 60 randomly selected field sites throughout 10 waterbodies each month, including Lemon Bay, Cape Haze/Gasparilla Sound, Charlotte Harbor, Pine Island Sound, Matlacha Pass, San Carlos Bay, Estero Bay and the Tidal Myakka, Peace, and Caloosahatchee Rivers.
 Fifteen water quality parameters are measured and analyzed using consistent field and laboratory methods (CHNEP 2015 and CHNEP 2016 and CHNEP 2019) following FDEP 2017 SOPs (Effective 4/16/2018) Field testing overall – FT 1000.